jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 the fate line
 is
 some-

 Perhaps it is in early identification of the dread disease, cancer, that study of the hand will have its greatest value to medicine.

 All authorities are agreed that early diagnosis and treatment in the first stages are essential.
-Yet the first symptoms are often so vague that they are passed over as of no consequence postponed until too late. and medical care is
+Yet the first symptoms are often so vague that they are passed over as of no consequence postponed until too late.

+and medical care
+is

 Authorities find that the hand quite definitely indicates the predisposition to cancer, and early stages of the disease can readily be detected.

 Malignant growth can be identified by the typical malformation of the palmar ridges.
-Seen under the microscope, theseTHE DOCTOR LOOKS AT HANDS 98 show regular breaks made by clean transverse cuts at fairly even intervals, giving the ridges the general appearance of rows of tiny soldiers.
+Seen under the microscope, these show regular breaks made by clean transverse cuts at fairly even intervals, giving the ridges the general appearance of rows of tiny soldiers.

 This cancerous formation
 is
 almost always placed just under